Institute of Contemporary Art, Boston: Main building

 Formerly located on Boylston Street in the Back Bay neighborhood, the ICA moved to a new facility in the Seaport District of South Boston.
 The museum celebrated the completion of its new building the weekend of December 9–10, 2006.
 The new building coincided with the museum's launch of its first permanent collection.

 The new building was designed by the architectural firm Diller Scofidio + Renfro.
 It is one of that firm's first structures to be built, and the first to be built in the United States.
 It is also the first new art museum to be built in Boston in over a century.

 The building is located between the Courthouse and World Trade Center stations on the MBTA Silver Line.

-Critical response

 The building's design, which echoes that of nearby waterfront gantry cranes, has been celebrated by many critics for its openness, represented by its exterior grand staircase, and willingness to embrace the surrounding harbor.
 The ICA was the recipient of the 2007 Harleston Parker Medal, awarded to "the most beautiful piece of architecture" in Boston.
 It has also been called a "botched box" by architecture critic Philip Nobel, who criticised it for having poor circulation, a dull façade facing land, and casting into shadow the harborside promenade that Elizabeth Diller once referred to as "Boston's only viable civic space."